nuriagrau/IT_Academy-Maven/Sprint1/src/main/java/Tasca5/README.md

     java [packagePath/mainFile.java] [directoryPath]

-in my GitHub repository it would be:
+in my Mac it would be:

     java Tasca5/n1exercici5/Main.java /Users/macbookprodenuria/IdeaProjects/IT_Academy/Maven/Sprint1/